CVTC COVID-19 PROTOCOLS

 - Family completion and submission of online CVTC COVID-19 Parent Disclosure Form

-- Or, if your camper is not age eligible for the COVID-19 vaccine, then your camper needs to provide a negative Covid-19 test administered within 72 hours before arrival, if using PCR.
+- Or, if your camper is not age eligible for the COVID-19 vaccine, then your camper needs to provide a negative COVID-19 test result conducted within 72 hours before arrival, if using PCR.
 Antigen tests are acceptable and must be conducted within 24 hours of arrival.
 If the test is positive, campers will not be allowed to come to camp, and the tuition will not be refunded or rolled over to another session or summer.
 We know that the Tuition Insurance is excellent coverage and very reasonable.
 Click here for the FAQ’s from the Insurance Company.

 - Check in and pick up at the beginning and end of a Session will be in timed intervals and will be only drop off and pick up.
 No one will be allowed to enter the main camp area other than the camper.